MCR-Digital/bootcamp-delivery/docs/_posts/0004-01-01-packaging-and-dependency.md

 --

-### Things to make sure you understand
+### Research tasks

+* Where are your built packages stored?
+    * e.g. Node registry, Docker registry…
 * What are application dependencies?
 * Why do you need them?
 * How do you install/upgrade/remove them?
 * What tools do you use to manage dependencies?
 * Why are dependencies important for security?